knee-koh/MarIOnette/README.md

 ### Requirements
-- Blender 3.2 or above
+- Blender 3.2 or above (Versions as early as 3.0 have been tested to work)
 - Arduino 2.0 (Earlier versions have also been tested to work)
     - Install the following libraries for Arduino:
         - AccelStepper